robyoung/robyoung.github.io/_posts/2018-07-18-multiple-github-accounts.md

 Authenticating correctly over SSH with multiple GitHub accounts can be a pain.
 Here is how I manage it.

-First up, I guess, is why might you need multiple GitHub accounts at all?
+Before we start, why might you need multiple GitHub accounts at all?
 I first came across the need when the permission requirements to log in to a client's Jenkins asked for full read and write access to all my public and private repositories.
-This was clearly not needed but getting it changed was going to be harder than just creating a separate work GitHub account.
+This was not needed but getting it changed was going to be hard.
+Creating a separate work GitHub account solved the problem.

-GitHub will not allow you to use the same SSH key for more than one account because it would not be able to determine with user to authenticate as.
+GitHub will not allow you to use the same SSH key for more than one account because it would not be able to figure out which user to authenticate as.
-So I create a new SSH key pair for the new work account and upload that.
-However, now I have the problem that I have two SSH keys that are both valid for github.
-When I try to use git SSH tries the available keys until it finds one that works and GitHub authenticates with that.
-There is no guarantee that this is the correct one.
+As a result I needed to create a new SSH key pair for the new account and upload that.
+However, then I had the problem that two SSH keys were both valid for github.
+When I tried to use git, SSH tried the available keys until it found one that worked and GitHub authenticated with that.
+There was no guarantee that this was the correct one.

-The way I got around the problem is to set up two sections in my `.ssh/config`, each offering a different key and then change the host name on the work git repositories to force them to use the work key.
+The way I got around the problem was to set up two sections in my `.ssh/config`, each offering a different key and then change the host name on the work git repositories to force them to use the work key.